5 ways growing companies get tripped up by sales tax

 Some companies grow loudly, with splashy headlines and aggressive market trading.
 Others do it quietly, behind boardroom doors or on factory floors.
 But whether stock rooms or stock prices are driving growth, if your business is changing, your tax liability is likely changing too.

-Before the ecommerce boom, sales tax didn’t make the headlines or get a lot of attention from company executives.
+Before the ecommerce boom, sales tax didn’t make the headlines much or get a lot of attention from company executives.
 But the ever-increasing popularity of cloud, mobile, and online sales channels has shifted the tax landscape dramatically, incenting lawmakers to reinterpret the rules and forcing companies to comply.

 All roads lead to nexus

-It’s impossible to tackle sales tax compliance without first understanding nexus — a company’s economic “connection” to a state based on qualifying sales activities.
+It’s impossible to tackle sales tax compliance without first understanding nexus — a company’s economic connection to a state based on qualifying sales activities.

 The growing pains of tax compliance

 1. Domestic and global expansion.
 Physical expansion is still a key factor in business growth for many companies.
 But operating in more locations can also create new tax obligations, often faster than high-growth companies can adapt.
 Adding staff who work remotely (or at a home office) in a new state can add obligations to register, file, and remit taxes in that state and all its local jurisdictions.
-Opening new warehouses or distribution centers — including drop shipping warehouses — can similarly create new nexus connections.
-Having nexus in one or two states might be manageable, but once you have nexus in 5+ states, sales tax gets exponentially more complicated as rates, rules, and filing requirements can vary greatly from state to state.
+Opening new warehouses or distribution centers — including drop-shipping warehouses — can similarly create new nexus connections.
+Having nexus in one or two states might be manageable, but once you have nexus in more than five states, sales tax gets exponentially more complicated as rates, rules, and filing requirements can vary greatly from state to state.

-These nexus triggers can affect companies of all sizes, but high growth and ecommerce companies are primary targets because they are primary users of online marketplaces, digital advertising and Internet referral programs.
+These nexus triggers can affect companies of all sizes, but high-growth and ecommerce companies are primary targets because they are primary users of online marketplaces, digital advertising, and internet referral programs.

 If your business sells through these channels or programs to drive sales, be sure you understand how this impacts your nexus and tax compliance.

 3. Adding products or services.
 Growth-driven companies are always innovating, looking for ways to break into new markets or reach more customers.
-However, adding new products or services to your offerings can make compliance tricky, especially in emerging industries like software and digital goods and services where tax laws haven’t caught up with technology.
+But adding new products or services to your offerings can make compliance tricky, especially in emerging industries like software and digital goods and services where tax laws often haven’t caught up with technology.
 But just because the states aren’t early adopters doesn’t mean you get a pass on compliance.

 Let’s say a software company launches a new product and allows customers to buy it both as a physical disc and digital download.
 Let’s also say that support and installation fees are included or available with purchase along with licenses.
-Depending on the exact nature of the software, any services provided, and the distribution method, this single transaction could be taxed at very different rates depending on where it was purchased, who purchased it, and whether it’s taxable or exempt or partially exempt based on state or even local jurisdiction rules.
+Depending on the exact nature of the software, any services provided, and the distribution method, this single transaction could be taxed at different rates depending on where it was purchased, who purchased it, and whether it’s taxable or exempt or partially exempt based on state or even local jurisdiction rules.

 More states are also taxing services.
 Only a few states tax all services, but most tax at least some services.
 The sourcing rules for determining obligations can be tricky, especially if you have contractors or outsource these services to third parties.
-To further complicate matters, economic nexus laws can also apply to the sales of services as well as goods in certain states.
+To further complicate matters, economic nexus laws can also apply to the sale of services as well as goods in certain states.

 It’s easy for high-growth companies to get tripped up by product and services taxability, especially when their focus is on how to add value to the business, not tax liability.
 To make matters worse, every year, thousands of rate changes, product taxability rule changes, and Department of Revenue rulings are made that affect sales tax on products and services.

 5. Gaining a high public profile.
 Congratulations, your company’s making headlines!
-Idea-to-IPO success stories stud the news daily and investors, analysts, and consumers are swift to home in on the hottest companies to hit the market.
+Idea-to-IPO success stories populate the news daily, and investors, analysts, and consumers are swift to home in on the hottest companies to hit the market.
 This high visibility is great for growth, but it can be a magnet for states — and state auditors — looking to draw in more tax revenue from profitable ventures.
 Companies with a higher profile and higher revenues tend to be chosen for audits more often.
 And if you have multi-state nexus, you could be looking at multiple audits.
 Bottom line: automate to help avoid risk.

 Go with the best